 3. Digital imaging of records

 4. Re-housing of records into new archival storage where appropriate

 5. Return of records to remote storage facility

-6. Image quality control/digital delivery to customer
+6. Image quality control

 All imagery featured on the NCAP website, and ordered by customers, flows through this process.
 The physical preservation of records before digital imaging ensures the best results are achieved without causing damage to the original records.

 This feature introduces our digital imaging capabilities.

 For ultra-high resolution digital imaging we operate a suite of photogrammetric imaging systems including Vexcel VX4000HT, Leica DSW700, Wehrli RM-6 and Vexcel UltraScan 5000 units.
 These specialist machines are capable of capturing the geometry of the original aerial film and prints to micron levels of accuracy.
 This high-end product allows customers to create orthophotos, which need high radiometric and geometric accuracy as well as very high optical resolution.